🧬 Copilot-LD

 Deploy the CloudFormation stacks in the following order using the GitHub Actions workflows:

 Each stack outputs the necessary parameters for the next stack in the deployment chain.
+The registry stack provides the ECR registry URL used by network, services, and extensions stacks.
 The network stack provides VPC and subnet IDs required by the services stack.

 Data Upload